GoogleContainerTools/container-diff/README.md

 The history analyzer outputs a list of strings representing descriptions of how an image layer was created.

-### Filesystem Analysis
+### File System Analysis

-The filesystem analyzer outputs a list of strings representing filesystem contents.
+The file system analyzer outputs a list of strings representing file system contents.

 ### Package Analysis

 Package analyzers such as pip, apt, and node inspect the packages installed within the image provided.
-All package analyses leverage the PackageInfo struct, which contains the  version and size for a given package instance, as detailed below:
+All package analyses leverage the PackageOutput struct, which contains the version and size for a given package instance (and a potential installation path for a specific instance of a package where multiple versions are allowed to be installed), as detailed below:
 ```
-type PackageInfo struct {
+type PackageOutput struct {
+	Name	string
+	Path	string
 	Version string
-	Size    string
+	Size    int64
 }
 ```

 #### Single Version Package Analysis

-Single version package analyzers (apt) have the following output structure: `map[string]PackageInfo`
+Single version package analyzers (apt) have the following output structure: `[]PackageOutput`

-In this mapping scheme, each package name is mapped to its PackageInfo as described above.
+Here, the `Path` field is omitted because there is only one instance of each package.

 #### Multi Version Package Analysis

-Multi version package analyzers (pip, node) have the following output structure: `map[string]map[string]PackageInfo`
+Multi version package analyzers (pip, node) have the following output structure: `[]PackageOutput`

-In this mapping scheme, each package name corresponds to another map where the filesystem path to each unique instance of the package (i.e. unique version and/or size info) is mapped to that package instance's PackageInfo.
+Here, the `Path` field is included because there may be more than one instance of each package, and thus the path exists to pinpoint where the package exists in case additional investigation into the package instance is desired.

 ## Diff Result Format